prody/ProDy/doc/examples/measure/deformation.rst

 RMSD and superpose
 -------------------------------------------------------------------------------

-We calculate the RMSD using :func:`~prody.measure.calcRMSD` function:
+We calculate the RMSD using :func:`~.calcRMSD` function:

 >>> print( calcRMSD(ref_chain, mob_chain).round(2) )
 72.93

-Let's find the transformation that minimizes RMSD between these chains using :func:`~prody.measure.calcTransformation` function:
+Let's find the transformation that minimizes RMSD between these chains using :func:`~.calcTransformation` function:

 >>> t = calcTransformation(mob_chain, ref_chain)